2017 Sam Houston State Bearkats football team

 The 2017 Sam Houston State Bearkats football team represented Sam Houston State University in the 2017 NCAA Division I FCS football season.
 The Bearkats were led by fourth-year head coach K. C. Keeler and played their home games at Bowers Stadium.
 They were a member of the Southland Conference.
 They finished the season 12–2, 8–1 in Southland play to finish in second place.
 They received an at-large bid to the FCS playoffs where they defeated South Dakota in the first round and Kennesaw State in the quarterfinals before losing in the semifinals to North Dakota State.

-Previous season

-The Bearkats finished the season 12–1 overall and 9–0 in Southland play to win the Southland Conference title.
-They went undefeated (11–0) during the regular season.
-They received the Southland's automatic bid to the FCS Playoffs where they defeated Chattanooga the second round, only to lose in the quarterfinals to FCS national champion James Madison.